akm2006/tplink-oem-restore/README.md

 cd /tmp
 mtd write tplink-stripped.bin firmware
 ```
+> Note: Replace "tplink-stripped.bin" with your stripped firmware name.
 > Wait for the write process to complete and then restart the router using reboot command.
 If you see `reboot: I/O error`, don’t panic , you can perform manual reboot.

 ---